NForza/Cyrus/README.md

 These methods are available on `IServiceCollection`:

-- `AddTypedIds()` - Registers all generated strongly typed IDs and their associated `JsonConverters`
-- `AddCqrs(Action<CqrsOptions> cfg)` - Registers all CommandHandlers, QueryHandlers, and supporting types.
+- `AddCyrus(Action<CqrsOptions> cfg)` - Registers all CommandHandlers, QueryHandlers, and supporting types.
 Optionally takes a lambda for custom configuration.

 These methods are available on `IEndpointRouteBuilder`:

-- `MapCqrs()` - Registers all endpoints from all known EndpointGroups.
+- `MapCyrus()` - Registers all endpoints from all known EndpointGroups.

 A basic Cyrus application startup might look like this: